catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 Additionally, we might want to consider the following changes and additions, so that the visual hierarchy of the Data Table is further optimized:

-* introduce the inside out dropdown menu concept at least for multi- and table-actions, so Export functions can be presented more prominently.
+* introduce the inside out button from dropdown menu concept at least for multi- and table-actions, so Export functions can be presented more prominently.
 * in cases where table headline and page headline are identical, we might want to consider removing the page headline or display the headline of the parent location instead - this should further clarify what data set a User is working with
 * further analyze how to deal with page/object-level actions to take out of the toolbar and into the page header (potentially differentiating between data view and content pages).